-AdaptDx® continues to be used around the world in research designed to better understand age-related macular degeneration and hopefully develop more effective treatments.
+AdaptDx® continues to be used worldwide for research designed to better understand age-related macular degeneration and help develop more treatment options for the future.

 Major Study Participation